 1. The development of artificial intelligence systems for designing next-generation therapeutics.
 In particular, I focus on the use of synthetic biology and artificial intelligence synergistically to develop solutions to complex medical challenges.

-2. The development of systems and tools for reliably engineering human cells, where I combine genome engineering, synthetic biology, machine learning, computer engineering and control theory for design and engineering.
+2. The development of systems and tools for reliably engineering human cells, where I combine genome engineering, synthetic biology, machine learning, computer engineering and mathematical modeling for design and engineering.